mclrc/traj-propagate/README.md

   -o example.bsp
 ```

-This will propagate the trajectory of NASA's MAVEN probe from shortly after launch to just before it reached Mars and save the trajectory to `maven_cruise.bsp`
+This will propagate the trajectory of NASA's MAVEN probe from shortly after launch to just before it reached Mars and save the trajectory to `example.bsp`

 ```
 $ brief -c example.bsp